-The expense ratio increased primarily from a decrease in net premiums written for the year ended December 31, 2010.
+The expense ratio was flat as lower expenses were offset by a decrease in net premiums written for the year ended December 31, 2010.

 U.S. mortgage insurance loan portfolio

 The following table sets forth selected financial information regarding our U.S. primary mortgage insurance loan portfolio as of December 31: